regular/ssb-cms/README.md

 - @bob comments on revision %23j2asds of %Ancient-Artefact-2343 by @alice: "Good work, thanks!"
 - @bob identifies %sdkjf3943SHS as %My_cat
 - @alice comments on %My_cat: "Nice cat!"

+### Software updates
+You can deploy an ssb-cms based cms client using a blob.
+This allows you to update your client code alongside your content.
+When the client detects that it has been loaded from a blob (the current address is a blob-uRL), it looks for messages of type `client-update` that are newer than the one that referes the blob that is currently loaded into the browser.
+Only updates from the same ssb feed are accepted. ("newer" here means: higher sequence number).
+If such an update is found during the startup-phase, the client will reload itself from that new blob.
+TODO: describe deplyment details.

 ## Installtion